wangyuguan/subspace_MoM_matlab/README.md

 ### Usage:

-A simple example of reconstrucing a smooth volume that can be completed in a few hours is available via "simple_example/run_test.m".
+A simple example of reconstrucing a smooth volume using noisy images that can be completed in a few hours is available via "simple_example/run_test.m".